A woman with allergies worse at night

 Avoidance and preventative measures are your best bet.
 Keep your windows closed, especially in your bedroom, and try to rinse off any pollen and change your clothes before bed.
 Try to keep your pets out of your room.
 Keep your mattress and pillowcase enclosed in mite-proof casing.
 Make sure humidity levels are appropriate, and clean any mold you see right away.

-You can also try sleeping with your head elevated and rinsing your nose with saline daily, CEENTA allergy specialist Roy Lewis, MD, said.
-Also, make sure you’re taking your allergy medicines as directed.
+"You can also try sleeping with your head elevated and rinsing your nose with saline daily," according to CEENTA allergy specialist Roy Lewis, MD from our Mooresville office.
+"Also, make sure you’re taking your allergy medicines as directed.

 Come to CEENTA for your allergy needs.
-We’ll help you breathe easy, day or night.
+We’ll help you breathe easy, day or night."

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 New patients can make appointment online with Dr. Lewis or any of our ENT doctors in North and South Carolina.
 Current patients can also make appointments through myCEENTAchart with physicians they have already seen.